sachithariyathilaka/Popup-Snack-Bar-Library/README.md

 # Use Popup Snackbar

-You can use 3 custom popup by it's type.
+You can use 3 custom popup by it's type

 Type 0 : Success Popup